libxengine/XEngine_Storage/README.en.md

 ## now task
 P2P WAN file search and download support
 file send use system event
+Download speed limit optimization

 ## other problems
 You can refer to the document under the docment directory.
 It contains API protocol and service description.